 Note that these comments were made in March 2016.
 Jean-Claude’s mission since then has been to establish order, consistency, energy.
 And given the almost ceaseless barrage of celebrity ambassador announcements, action-sports tie-ins and leaps forward in product innovation we’ve witnessed and reported on over the past nine months, you’d hope he’d have a more positive report card for TAG Heuer today.

 What he goes on to say about Heuer is just as noteworthy and direct.
 This is just one in a series of Jean-Claude Biver interview bites (and pardon the pun, but they’re all this tasty) that we will be publishing over the next few months.
-To see the entire half-hour feature interview, click here.
+Click here for more of TAG Heuer’s CEO, and the entire half-hour feature interview.